Introduction

 Quality criteria (purity, traceability, bioavailability)

-The quality and source of collagen are paramount.
+The quality and origin of collagen are paramount.
 A good supplement must be pure, traceable, and highly bioavailable.
 It must also be free from contaminants and harmful substances.

 Optimal dosage and posology

-The optimal dosage of collagen varies depending on individual needs, but it is generally recommended to take between 5 and 10 grams per day.
+The optimal collagen dosage varies depending on individual needs, but it is generally recommended to take between 5 and 10 grams per day.
 It is essential to follow the manufacturer's instructions for correct and safe use.

-Comparison: what is the best collagen for athletes?
+Comparison: which is the best collagen for athletes?

-The dietary supplements from D-LAB NUTRICOSMETICS, such as the collagen for flexibility and muscles, are formulated with top-quality ingredients, providing visible and lasting results.
+D-LAB NUTRICOSMETICS dietary supplements, such as collagen for flexibility and muscles, are formulated with premium ingredients, offering visible and lasting results.

 Discover the entire collagen range